moatazsaad/Bangalore-Restaurants-Success-Predictor-Project/README.md

 - K-Neighbors Classifier
 - XGBoost Classifier

-The best model is chosen based on the best cross-validation accuracy.
+The best model is chosen based on cross-validation accuracy.

-Results:
+---

+## Results

-The best performing model is saved as best_model.pkl and the input features are saved as input_features.pkl.
-These files are used in the Streamlit app to make predictions based on user inputs.
+The best performing model is saved as `best_model.pkl`, and `input_features.pkl` stores input data for the Streamlit app predictions.

-Conclusion:
+---

+## Conclusion

-This project provides insights into the factors that contribute to the success of restaurants in Bangalore and offers a predictive model to help new restaurant owners make data-driven decisions.
+This project offers insights into restaurant success factors in Bangalore, aiding new owners with data-driven decisions.